facundocristaldo/redux-saga-boilerplate/README.md

-# This is a boilerplate to React Redux
+# This is a boilerplate to React Redux Sagas

 Simple counter that increments and decrements by one.